+44 (0)1234 757575

 60% say that, though they are confident, they do need more development.

-Some of the specific challenges they specifically named were hard it can be to deal sensitively with the well-being of their teams, or to support issues their people face – at home and in work – and how hard it is to support the needs and development of teams on top of their own challenges.
+Some of the specific challenges they named were how hard it can be to deal sensitively with the well-being of their people, or support them if they are facing issues – at home and in work – and how much harder it is to support the needs and development of other people on top of their own challenges.

-Anybody who finds themselves in a leadership position – whether deliberately or accidentally – quickly learns that their role is far more diverse and complicated than they expected.
-That there are skills, behaviours and communication skills that they might not have realised they would need.
-That the overall culture of the organisation, and the wellbeing of their people, is a more significant part of any management role than any technical or industry experience they assumed would be the key to their success…
+Any Leader – whether they are there deliberately or accidentally – quickly learns that the role is far more diverse and complicated than they expected.
+That there are tasks, behaviours and communication skills that they never knew they’d need.
+That the overall culture of the organisation, and the well-being of their people, is a more significant part of any management role than the technical or industry experience they assumed would be the key to their success…

-Development and training for your people before they take on more senior roles also guarantees that any progress and promotion from within your existing workforce brings a culture of learning; of development, growth, understanding and cohesion.
+Development and training for your people – especially before they take on more senior roles – also creates a culture of learning; a culture where development, growth, understanding and cohesion are embedded, and your people are secure and confident in their work.

 The culture your people work within relies on people thinking, feeling and behaving in ways that align with your company values – so your Leaders need to model and embody those values, in their own work, in the way they communicate, how they lead, influence, develop and train the people they are leading.